MediaComem/comem-travel-log-ionic-setup/README.md

 ```bash
 $> ionic serve --prod
 ```

-...Ionic replaces the content of `environment.ts` file by the content from `environment.prod.ts`, in the build (**it does not replace the content of the actual file, thankfully**).
+...Ionic tells Angular to replaces the content of the `environment.ts` file by the content from `environment.prod.ts`, in the build (**it does not replace the content of the actual file, thankfully**).

 This way, whatever the environment your app is running on, `environment.ts` is **always the file holding the adequate configuration!**